OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 ```
 (HDM or GLL) and (not RMC and not XDR)
 ```
+> Note: the filter above is meaningless, this is just an example.
+> If the sentence has to start with `HDM` or `GLL`, there is no point in excluding `RMC` or `XDR`... 🙄.

 It is the user's responsibility not to have contradiction in the filters, like `[ "GLL", "~GLL" ]`, no verification is done in this area.